ArmanM101/Inventory-Manager/README.md

 - As a user, I want to be able to view my store's inventory to see what I have.
 - As a user, I want to be able to tell if I can make a sale with my given inventory.
 - As a user, I want to be able to save my store and all its details (if I so choose to).
-- As a user, I want to be able to to be able to load my store and all its details (if I so choose to).
+- As a user, I want to be able to be able to load my store and all its details (if I so choose to).